alppozcann/chemical-formula-recognition/README.md

 This repository aims to develop a system for detecting and analyzing chemical formulas from images.
 The project uses deep learning and computer vision techniques to identify and extract chemical structures and related information from scientific diagrams or schematics.

-	Note: The project is still under development, and the codebase may be incomplete or subject to significant changes.
+	> **Note:** This project is under active development, and features may change frequently.

 ## Overview